elastic/apm/docs/agents/agent-development.md

 ### Transactions

+#### Transaction outcome

+Agents set the optional `outcome` property to whether the transaction represents a success or a failure.
+The APM Server converts this to the [`event.outcome`](https://www.elastic.co/guide/en/ecs/current/ecs-allowed-values-event-outcome.html) field.

+- `"failure"`: Indicates that this transaction describes a failed result.
+- `"success"`: Indicates that this transaction describes a successful result.
+- `"unknown"`:
+  TODO: does unknown make sense in the context of spans and transactions?
+  Would `unknown` apply to an HTTP 202 Accepted?
+Or a client span that puts a message into a queue?
+  In these cases we only know whether a message could successfully be enqueued but not if it could successfully be processed.
+  Or is this reserved to events that only represent the request part and where the response is a separate event?
+  A transaction contains information about both the request and the response.
+  If `unknown` doesn't apply to transactions it might make more sense to use a boolean as the datatype of this field in the intake API and let APM Server convert to `failure`/`success`.
+- `null`/`undefined`: There's no information about the outcome of the transaction. \
+  Note that this is not equal to [`event.outcome: unknown`](https://www.elastic.co/guide/en/ecs/current/ecs-allowed-values-event-outcome.html#ecs-event-outcome-unknown) as it would imply that the event is not a `"failure"`.
+  Not setting the `outcome`, or setting it to `null`, makes no statement on the outcome of the transaction.
+  This may be the case when tracking a custom transaction without explicitly setting an outcome.

+What counts as a failed or successful request depends on the protocol and does not depend on whether there are error documents associated with a transaction.

 #### HTTP Transactions

 Agents should instrument HTTP request routers/handlers, starting a new transaction for each incoming HTTP request.
 When the request ends, the transaction should be ended, recording its duration.

 - The transaction `type` should be `request`.
 - The transaction `result` should be `HTTP Nxx`, where N is the first digit of the status code (e.g. `HTTP 4xx` for a 404)
+- The transaction `outcome` should be `"success"` for HTTP status codes < 500 and `"failure"` for status codes >= 500. \
+  Status codes in the 4xx range (client errors) are not considered a `failure` as the failure has not been caused by the application itself but by the caller.
 - The transaction `name` should be aggregatable, such as the route or handler name.
 Examples:
     - `GET /users/{id}`
     - `UsersController#index`